One man's treasure is another's trash.

 - Catastrophic for De Beers and Botswana, sad for people who had spent a fortune on engagement rings, good for the electronics industry, irrelevant for anyone else.
 These things only cause destabilization if a currency is based on them.

-- Played With in James Blish's Cities In Flight novels.
-The protagonists carefully save up selenium for use as currency.
+- Played With in James Blish's Cities in Flight novels.
+The protagonists carefully save up germanium for use as currency.
 After they come back to "civilization" some time later, they are told that it's a "fine and useful metal, but you buy it, you don't buy things with it."
 Ironically, the sellers want a "valuable" metal like... gold.
+Essentially, the saved-up germanium is only worth a fraction of what the travellers had expected.

 - In one of Lois McMaster Bujold's Vorkosigan novels, Miles relates how at the end of the "Time of Isolation", when the planet Barrayar was rediscovered, one of his ancestors thought he could make a fortune by trading for precious stones with the galactics.
 The jewels were synthetic, the market was soon flooded and Miles's ancestor lost a fortune instead.